 As I’m sure you’re already well aware, your little boy is growing up fast.
 This means he will also be growing out of things relatively quickly, whether it’s clothes, hobbies, or furniture.
 So, it’s important to keep his décor as modular as possible, with furniture that can easily be painted over, for instance.
 Luckily, many themes can be easily be switched around with a new bed sheet, or wall décor so, as long as the staple furniture / wall paint is sustainable in the long term, you should be all set!

 Decorating your son’s room can be a blast - not just because you get to spend some quality time, but because you get to unleash your own inner-child!
-If you’re looking to create a time-proof, boy-proof and economical bedroom, start your Homewings project today, or book your free consultation, and let’s get creative together!
+If you’re looking to create a time-proof, boy-proof and economical bedroom, start your Homewings project today!